Most of the time, when a child begins to speak, it’s a momentous occasion which makes for some very proud parents.

 During the examination, your child’s language skills, vocabulary and ability to understand speech will be examined.

-The speech therapist will look at the muscles used for speech, and the way they are used to produce word sounds, and how they move their mouth for activities like smiling or blowing.
+This will include the way their muscles move when used to produce word sounds, and how they move their mouth for activities like smiling or blowing.

 2. Testing For Coexisting Problems